Meet Manny

 Family

 Nothing about my family’s story was ordinary.
-My Black grandfathers taught me how to navigate the prejudices of the world with kindness and love, the same compassion that overcame cultural barriers and won over the families of my white grandmothers.
+My Black grandfathers taught me how to navigate the prejudices of the world with kindness and love.
+The same compassion that overcame cultural barriers and won over the families of my white grandmothers.

 Everyone knew my grandparents as the most loving and helpful people anyone had ever met.
 They never missed an opportunity to feed hungry neighbors or provide a place to stay for a family struggling to make ends meet.
 They taught me the power and importance of community and taking care of your neighbor.
 These values are deeply ingrained in me and guide me in every decision I make.